ABOUT NATIONAL FOREST EBIKE HOLIDAYS

 Award-winning cycling and walking holidays

-2019's winner of Best New Tourism Business, Leicestershire, we're passionate about creating the perfect walking or cycling holiday for all of our guests.
+Welcome to our luxury self-guided EBike and walking holiday business, based in the heart of England's National Forest.
+Proud holders of a Green Tourism Gold Award and winners of Leicestershire Tourism's 2022 Sustainable, Responsible and Ethical Tourism award, we're passionate about creating the perfect walking or cycling holiday for all of our guests, in an undiscovered corner of England.
 We've lived in the National Forest for over 30 years and are personally responsible for all of your holiday arrangements – no dealing with third party agents.

 PHOTO CREDIT: DIANA JARVIS